Parents accuse California district of overuse of COVID tests in school reopening fight

 Austin Beutner, who currently leads the nation’s second-largest school district, has endorsed a rigorous weekly testing program.

-State and federal health guidelines suggest far less testing is required for asymptomatic students, parents critical of the district have argued.
+State and federal health guidelines suggest far less testing is required for asymptomatic students, parent watchdog group UTLA Uncensored has argued.
 And even the agreement between LAUSD and its teachers’ union mandates just 20% of biweekly testing for those children.

 The district required baseline testing a week before students could return to class and then mandates that they submit to additional periodic screenings, whether they are asymptomatic or even infants in the district’s day care, or return to remote learning.
 An FAQ on the LAUSD website says testing frequency is subject to change depending on the district’s medical team and scientific recommendations, but it’s currently set at weekly.